swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

     chown tpot:tpot /data/elk/logstash.conf
 ```

-9. Save the file and in this next step you will now modify tpot.yml service file to install the Microsoft Sentinel plugin. with your editor edit the following file: _/opt/tpot/etc/tpot.yml_
+9. In this next step you will now modify tpot.yml service file to install the Microsoft Sentinel plugin. with your editor edit the following file: _/opt/tpot/etc/tpot.yml_

 10. Scroll towrds bottom and remark # out the image and add the following lines with proper indents (two spaces).
 This will allow on next T-Pot service start to force a new image build using this information rather than pull the image from docker hub.
 It will also grab and use the copied and modified logstash.conf in /data you brought over and edited in the beginning of steps to use a Output plugin for Microsoft Sentinel.